 Plasma medicine is an emerging field combining plasma physics and engineering, medicine, bioengineering to use plasmas for therapeutic applications.
-MpNL research focus is on cold plasma effect on cell migration and development of cancer therapy based on cold atmospheric plasma.
+MpNL investigates the effect of cold atmospheric plasma (CAP) on cancer therapy.

 There is convincing evidence that CAP selectively causes cancer cell death.
 MpNL has previously investigated the application of CAP in cancer therapy.
 This includes the role of reactive species (reactive oxygen and nitrogen), cell cycle modification, in vivo application, interaction of cancer cells with gold nanoparticles, and computational oncology.

 Current projects include: physics of atmospheric plasma jet, discharges in media, self-organization of atmospheric discharges, plasma-stimulated media, mechanism of plasma selectivity, plasma application for cancer treatment in vivo, pre-clinical studies, and nanoparticle-cell interactions.

 Plasma self-organization enables adaptive features in plasma-based therapeutic systems.
 MpNL is investigating the adaptive properties of plasma in order to develop an adaptive CAP system.
 The novel system will enhance cancer selectivity while relying on a feedback mechanism for controlling levels of CAP-generated reactive species or potential plasma-cell interactions.
 Publication of a relevant study can be found here.

 MpNL has reported CAP-activated water as a possible non-invasive method for the treatment of gastric and breast cancer.
 MpNL's research was featured as a cover story in the journal of Plasma Processes and Polymers.
 The full article can be accessed here.